Jkarage/jkarage/README.md

  - 💬 Ask me about: DevOps, ML Algorithms, Coding, OOP, DSA.
  - ✉️ Ping me through: Any channel you prefer the links are above.
  - 😄 Pronouns: He/Him
- - ⚡ Fun Fact: I like it when things get more tense.
+ - ⚡ Fun Fact: I like it when things get more tense(A joke).

 -  🌻 Github Stats